SZTekk/ab/README.md

 <h1 align="center">Hello there 👋, I'm Jesse</h1>
-<h3 align="center">Welcome to SZ Tech - Your Partner in Software Excellence!
+<h3 align="left">Welcome to SZ Tech - Your Partner in Software Excellence!

 We are a small software development consulting firm, specializing in transforming ideas into innovative solutions.
 With a focus on the complete SDLC, our team navigates changes and challenges, ensuring a comprehensive understanding of your operations and aspirations.
 Services We Offer:
 - Expert Business Analysis
 - Strategic Technological Innovation
 - Keen Solution Architecture
+- EDI Cloud Engineering
 - Tailored Data Visualization Solutions
 - Manual and Automated Testing Excellence